Srinath-DataAnalyst/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-I developed a comprehensive project in Power BI and Excel, creating multiple dashboards and tables to analyze the data.
-This process involved  several stages, including data preprocessing, data cleaning and data visualization.
+# HR-Data-Analysis (Interactive Dashboard creation using Power BI)
+##Project Objective
+This project analyzes HR data using Power BI to uncover insights related to employee demographics, hiring, and attrition trends.
+The dashboard enables HR teams to make strategic decisions and improve workforce planning.